WalletWasabi/WasabiDoc/docs/using-wasabi/LockScreen.md

 * MacOS: `/Users/{your username}/.walletwasabi/client`

 :::tip
-You need to mark the “show hidden files” setting to see it.

 3. Find `LockScreenPinHash` at the bottom of this file, and delete the string of characters that are between the two quotation marks.